arjit-32/Computer-Science-Primer/src/content/articles/ui-1.md

 ---
 title: Introduction to UI/UX Development
-meta_title: Introduction to UI/UX Development- Essentials for Product Design (2025)
+meta_title: Introduction to UI/UX Development | CS Primer
 description: Discover the fundamentals of UI/UX development, from user interface design to user experience principles.
 Perfect for product designers and developers looking to enhance their understanding of UI/UX in 2025.
 author: Arjit Sharma
 series: ["ui"]